zwang1995/IML-MOF/README.md

 ### Description

-This repository contains the data and script of the publication:
+This repository contains the data and script used in the publication:

 **_[Interpretable machine learning for accelerating the discovery of metal-organic frameworks for ethane/ethylene separation](https://doi.org/10.1016/j.cej.2022.136651)_**